readthedocs/ethicalads.io/content/pages/vs-carbon-ads.md

-Title: What Makes EthicalAds a Great Carbon Ads Alternative
+Title: What Makes EthicalAds a Great Carbon Ads Alternative for Your Site
 url: alternative-to-carbon-ads
 save_as: alternative-to-carbon-ads/index.html
 description: How are we different?
 Privacy guarantees, open source code, and community-focus.